Creamy, cheesy and delicious, it's hard to believe this Twice Baked Cauliflower Casserole recipe is low carb!

 I cooked the cauliflower until it was tender.
 Using a potato masher, I mashed it a little, making sure to leave a few nice chunks.
 Then I mixed in a little sour cream, a splash of heavy cream, minced green onions, an egg, shredded cheddar cheese and crisp pieces of bacon.
 I sprinkled a hefty handful of additional cheese over the top and baked the casserole in the oven for about 30 minutes.

-For my vegetarian son, I put a little of the cauliflower casserole without the bacon into a couple of ramekins.
+For a vegetarian option, I put a little of the cauliflower casserole without the bacon into a couple of ramekins.

 This twice baked cauliflower casserole tasted heavenly.
 I loved all the flavors together.
 Creamy, cheesy and delicious, it's hard to believe this Twice Baked Cauliflower Casserole is low carb.
 Full of thick chunks of bacon and creamy cheddar cheese, this recipe is a sure winner.